-For these reasons, the city of Peter the Great has become a leader in terms of economic growth in the country and hopefully this will continue for years to come, though now it is officially under recession due to the plunging oil prices, the fall of the ruble and new global challenges.
+For these reasons, the city of Peter the Great has become a leader in terms of economic growth in the country and hopefully this will continue for years to come despite new difficulties and global challenges may arise.

-Anyhow, in case you are planning a travel to St Petersburg for business, or you just would like to know more about the St Petersburg economy, we think that the St. Petersburg International Economic Forum, held each year at the end of June, is the right place to visit for getting the latest global and Russian economic news first-hand.
+Anyhow, in case you are planning a travel to St Petersburg for business, or you just would like to know more about the St Petersburg economy, we think that the St. Petersburg International Economic Forum, held each year at the end of June, is the right place to visit for getting the latest update on global and Russian economic news.

 Written by Davide C.